-- The Guidance does not take into account the products of those companies where the presence of carbon or graphite adds no commercial value.
-For example, it does not concern to products which contain traces of graphite due to the physical setup of the processing plant. - The Guidance does not take into account other feedstocks than those required to produce carbon or graphite, even if those feedstocks also contribute to the commercial value of the final product.
+- The Guidance does not cover the products of those companies where the presence of carbon or graphite adds no commercial value.
+For example, it does not concern to products which contain traces of graphite due to the physical setup of the processing plant. - The Guidance does not cover feedstocks than those required to produce carbon or graphite, even if those feedstocks also contribute to the commercial value of the final product.

-3.3 Issues within the scope of the Guidance
+3.3.
+Issues within the scope of the Guidance

-Companies are advised to focus on the following series of environmental, social and governance issues in their own due diligence process:
+Companies are advised to focus on the following series of environmental, social and governance issues:

-• Environmental issues:
+- Environmental issues:

 - Air, ground, or water pollution

 - Lack of access to food or sanitation

 - Loss of agricultural and fishing areas

-Social issues:
+- Social issues:

-- Absence of essential healthcare - Absence of occupational health and safety frameworks - Abusive practices, such as child or slave labour - Damage to cultural heritage - Degrading or inhuman treatments, such as torture or sexual violence - Violent suppression of political dissent, such as media censorship
+- Absence of essential healthcare

+- Absence of occupational health and safety frameworks

+- Abusive practices, such as child or slave labour

+- Damage to cultural heritage

+- Degrading or inhuman treatments, such as torture or sexual violence

+- · Violent suppression of political dissent, such as media censorship